TEIN tackles IFEST for saying Minority’s comment on teacher licensure exams is uninformed

 3. Again, for IFEST to suggest that the Education Act, Act 778 makes room for the National Teaching Council( NTC) to conduct GTLE is factually inaccurate.
 Sections twelve(12) and thirteen(13) of the Education Act mandate the NTC to ONLY license and register teachers.

-3. The qualification for a teacher to be issued with a license has been boldly stated in section 12 of the Education Act; that a teacher should possess at least an initial teacher certification.
-Under no circumstance does the act authorizes NTC to conduct examinations for trainee teachers.
+3. The qualification for a teacher to be issued with license has been boldly stated in section 12 of the Education Act; that a teacher should possess at least an initial teacher certificate.
+Under no circumstance does the act authorizes NTC to conduct examination for trainee teachers.

 5. The NTC has rather deviated from its mandate.
-Since 2018, no teacher from colleges of education has been registered, and even till now, over 50% of teachers have not been issued with a license.
+Since 2018, no teacher from colleges of education has been registered and even till now over 50% of teachers have not been issued with license.

-6. Clearly, the NTC is only interested in conducting examinations without issuing professional licenses while candidates are made to pay Ghc 200 for a non-existing license.
+6. Clearly, the NTC is only interested in conducting examination without issuing professional license while candidates are made to pay Ghc 200 for non-existing license.

 7. IFEST is not interested in the mass failure of trainee teachers in the March 2021 GTLE and the rot being supervised by some officials at the NTC, rather channeling their energy in fighting the Minority in Parliament who is only seeking to ensure that the poor trainee is treated fairly.

-8. Let it be on records that per checks, ALL 17000 candidates who earlier failed at least one of the three papers i. e Numeracy, Literacy, and Essential Skills failed the same paper(s) when they were given the opportunity to resit in March 2021.
+8. Let it be on records that per checks, ALL 17000 candidates who earlier failed at least one of the three papers i. e Numeracy, Literacy and Essential Skills failed the same paper(s) when they were given opportunity to resit in March 2021.

 10. The NTC shamefully changed the examination centers after their attention was drawn to it without altering the results.
 This grand failure of NTC has been tolerated to some extent yet they claim to be the implementors of best teaching standards.

-The competence of a teacher should be tested on the field and not at the examination hall.

-13. IFEST's claim of seeking quality education is neither here nor there.
-If indeed they are interested in ensuring quality teacher education, then they should be bold to call on the government to clear the seven-month allowance arrears owed trainee teachers.
+13. IFEST claim of seeking quality education is neither here nor there.
+If indeed they are interested in ensuring quality teacher education, then they should be bold to call on government to clear the seven month allowance arrears owed trainee teachers.

-14. IFEST should be bold to ask the government to pay seven-month feeding grant arrears owed colleges of education.
+14. IFEST should be bold to ask government to pay seven month feeding grant arrears owed colleges of education.

-16. IFEST should be bold to ask the government to reinstate the automatic employment of teachers.
+16. IFEST should be bold to ask government to reinstate automatic employment of teachers.

-17. If indeed IFEST has balls, it should ask the government to invest in constructing lecture rooms and hotels for colleges to do away with the double-track system they are currently running.
+17. If indeed IFEST has balls, it should ask government to invest in constructing lecture rooms and hotels for colleges to do away with the double track system they are currently running.

-18. IFEST should ask the government to resume work on the GETFUND projects in colleges that were started in the 2015/16 academic year.
+18. IFEST should ask government to resume work on the GETFUND projects in colleges that were started in 2015/16 academic year.

 19. IFEST ultimately wants to tell us they have not seen nor heard about serial murder of the education sector— basic to tertiary— but Minority’s position on GTLE has fast reached their doorstep.
 The hypocrisy in this country is becoming way too much.